-For every search in his office, one shilling and six-pence, if found, and nine-pence, if not found.
+For every search in his office one shilling and six pence if found and nine pence if not found.

-For receiving and entering in his books any sum of money on ac-
+For receiving and entering in his books any sum of money on account, two shillings and six pence.

-For every copy or transcript, for every line therein, containing twelve words, one penny.
+For every copy or transcript, for every line therein containing twelve words, one penny.

-For the office seal and certificate, two shillings and sixpence.

-For final settlement, calculation, closing the account, receiving the money, and giving an acquittance for the same, including all necessary searches, seventeen shillings and six-pence.
+For the office seal and certificate, two shillings and six pence.
+For final settlement, calculation, closing the account, receiving the money, and giving an acquittance for the same, including all necessary searches, seventeen shillings and six pence.

-For a certificate to the President in Council, of the payment of the full consideration, before the patent be sealed, two shillings and six-pence.]
+For a certificate to the president in council, of the payment of the full consideration, before the patent be sealed, two shillings and six pence.

-These fees to be in full of all de, mands, Which fees, as beforesaid, shall be in full of all duties and demands to be made by the said Secretary, Surveyor-General, and his deputies, and by the said Receiver-General, respectively.
+Which fees, as before said, shall be in full of all duties and demands to be made by the said secretary, surveyor-general, and his deputies, and by the said receiver-general respectively.

-[Sect.
-XVII.
-And be it further enacted by the authority aforesaid, 1785.
-That the said Secretary, Surveyor-General and Receiver-General, shall collect the said fees so assigned to their several offices respectively, and shall once in every three months account for the same and paid over to the upon oath or affirmation, and pay the monies thence arising to the Treasurer of this commonwealth.
-For the use of the commonwealth is specified to Treasurer of this commonwealth, for the use of the commonwealth; spective of and the said officers shall be entitled to the salaries herein after set ficers, forth and declared, to be paid to each of them quarterly, as the same ries, and shall become due, upon orders to be drawn by the President or Vice- for clerks.
-President in Council, on the Treasurer of this state, out of the fees aforesaid; that is to say, to the Secretary of the Land-Office, the supplied.] yearly sum of eight hundred pounds; to the Surveyor-General, the yearly sum of eight hundred pounds; to the Receiver-General, the yearly sum of eight hundred pounds; the same to continue two years, from and after the first day of May next; and that each of the officers aforesaid be further allowed a sum not exceeding three hundred pounds per annum for his clerk or clerks, besides a reasonable allowance for parchment, and other articles of stationary.]
+[Section XIV.]
+(Section XVII, P. L.) And be it further enacted by the authority aforesaid, That the said secretary, surveyor-general and receiver-general, shall collect the said fees so assigned to their several offices respectively, and shall once in every three months account for the same, upon oath or affirmation, and pay the moneys thence arising to the treasurer of this commonwealth, for the use of the commonwealth, and the said officers shall be entitled to the salaries herein after set forth and declared, to be paid to each of them quarterly, as the same shall become due, upon orders to be drawn by the president or vice-president in council on the treasurer of this state, out of the fees aforesaid, that is to say; to the secretary of the land office, the yearly sum of eight hundred pounds; to the surveyor-general the yearly sum of eight hundred pounds, to the receiver-general, the yearly sum of eight hundred pounds, the same to continue two years, from and after the first day of May next, and that each of the officers aforesaid be further allowed a sum not exceeding three hundred pounds per annum for his clerk or clerks, besides a reasonable allowance for parchment, and other articles of stationary.

-SECT.
-XVIII.
-And be it further enacted by the authority aforesaid, Lands in the That all the land within the late purchase from the Indians, not here-new purchase assigned to any other particular county, shall be taken and ed to the judemed, and they are hereby declared, to be within the limits of the certain county of the certain county of the certain county of the certain county of Northumberland and Westmanderd and that from the ties. counties of Northumberland and Westmoreland, and that from the Boundary Kittanning up the Allegheny, to the mouth of Conewago creek, and between from thence up said creek to the northern line of this state, shall be land and the line, between Northumberland and Westmoreland counties, in land. the aforesaid late purchase.
+[Section XV.]
+(Section XVIII, P. L.) And be it further enacted by the authority aforesaid, That all the land within the late purchase from the Indians, not heretofore assigned to any other particular county, shall be taken and deemed, and they are hereby declared, to be within the limits of the counties of Northumberland and Westmoreland, and that from the Kittaning up the Allegheny to the mouth of Conewago creek, and from thence up said creek to the northern line of this state, shall be the line between Northumberland and Westmoreland counties, in the aforesaid late purchase.

-Passed 8th April, 1785,-Recorded in Law Book No. II. page 531.
+Passed April 8, 1785.
+Recorded L. B. No. 2, p.
+531.